TashiSoldin/EEE4113F-Project/README.md

 # EEE4113F-Project

-This ReadMe overviews and explains the software developed for group 17's EEE4113F project.
+This ReadMe overviews and explains the software developed for group 17's bird weight measurement EEE4113F project.

+The system that this software operates was designed specifically to measure the weight of Kalaharian drongos, while providing a clean and effective user interface via a webserver.

 The following files make up this repository: